Avs tie franchise record with 6 goals in 2nd, rout Kings 7-1

 Campbell allowed goals to Rantanen and Wilson.
 It was the ninth time in Avalanche/Nordiques history the team has scored six goals in a period.

+Kings coach Willie Desjardins didn’t see this kind of performance coming.
+Well, maybe for the other side.

+“If there was anything, Colorado was due,” said Desjardins, whose team went 1-1-1 on their three-game trip.
+“They hadn’t been on top of their game and they were going to come hard.
+They got a shorty, power play, so kind of everything that could go wrong with our team went wrong tonight.”

 It was a productive afternoon for Barrie, Calvert and Nathan MacKinnon, who each had two assists.
-Colorado improved to 2-0-1 this season against the Kings this season and has outscored them 16-7.
+Colorado improved to 2-0-1 this season against the King and has outscored them 16-7.

 Despite their recent slump, the Avs remain in the thick of playoff contention.
-Coach Jared Bednar considers that “miraculously” fortunate.
+Bednar considers that “miraculously” fortunate.
 The Avs are 3-8-2 over their last 13 games.

-“No other year you go through a stretch like we went through that we’d be anywhere near a spot,” Bednar said.
-“But we are because other teams are struggling with it the same way we are.
-So, I consider ourselves lucky to this point.
+“We should be extremely fortunate,” Bednar said.
+“Count your blessings and roll up your sleeves and get to work and take advantage of it.”

 NOTES: Quick had a 2.15 goals-against mark against Colorado going into Saturday. ...
 The contest was part of a doubleheader with the NBA’s Denver Nuggets playing at night.
 It’s the first Avalanche-Nuggets doubleheader at Pepsi Center since April 8, 2006. ...
 Colorado kicked off a five-game homestand that’s interrupted by the NHL All-Star Game and the team’s bye week.